Colette Bourgonje: Awards and honours

 In 2002, the Canadian Paraplegic Association (CPA) awarded her the Female Athlete of Year award.

 At the 2010 Winter Olympics, she was presented with the Whang Youn Dai Achievement Award, which is awarded to one male and female athlete with a disability, for overcoming adversities.

 In 2010, Bourgonje was inducted into the Canadian Disability Hall of Fame.

 The 2011 SaskSport Athlete of the Year.

-In 2019, she became an inductee in Canada's Sports Hall of Fame.
+In 2019, she was awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame.

 In 2021, Bourgonje became an inductee in Saskatchewan Sports Hall of Fame.